All Episodes

 Sure, yes.

-It's would you allow them to participate in that?
+Would you allow them to participate in that?

 Absolutely.

-Why would you yeah, why?
+Why would you?

 There's no reason why we're having them so strong and causing so much damage and in such a frequency.

-I mean hurricane season started so early this year, and it's because of climate change.
+I mean, hurricane season started so early this year and it's because of climate change.

-You look everywhere else and it's it's it's bad.
+You look everywhere else and it's bad.

 Would you be okay if your child walked out of class to protest climate change?

-Um I think I would, yeah.
+I think I would, yeah.

-Um I just think it's important that the whole world knows that with the climate change and stuff happening, like it's a real thing happening.
+I just think it's important that the whole world knows that with the climate change and stuff happening, like it's a real thing happening.

-Like it just feels like it's getting hotter every day and I the ice polar caps are definitely melting.
+Like it just feels like it's getting hotter every day and the ice polar caps are definitely melting.

 If you had a kid, would you let your child walk out of class time and protest climate change?